Akamai Shorthand

 - You're spoofing a Chrome version we haven't shipped yet that bumped a single SETTINGS value.

-Need anything beyond H2 SETTINGS, like overriding the priority table, the HPACK header order, or per-request priorities?
-Hop to the JSON Preset Builder.
+For anything beyond H2 SETTINGS, like overriding the priority table, the HPACK header order, or per-request priorities, the JSON Preset Builder is the right tool.

 API